aarnphm/tinymorph/docs/content/VnVPlan/VnVPlan.md

 - **Initial State**: Suggestion system is operational.
 - **Input/Condition**: Submit text inputs to receive suggestions from the system.
 - **Output/Result**: Users can interactively review and accept or reject suggestions.
 - **How test will be performed**: Generate suggestions by editing a document and verify their appearance.
 Test the functionality to accept or reject suggestions.
-Collect user feedback on managing and interacting with suggestions (Appendix A).
+Collect user feedback on managing and interacting with suggestions ([[VnVPlan/VnVPlan#Usability Survey Questions]]).

 #### 4.2.2.3 Assess the Planning Interface